security-notes/infobyte-faraday-wiki/Vulnerabilities-Database.md

 #### Script

-To upload the CSV to CouchDB using the script go to your Faraday Server installation root directory and run:
+To upload the CSV to faraday using the script go to your Faraday Server installation root directory and run:

 ```
 $ ./helpers/pushCwe.py